-A massive thank you to the lovely Susy from Paxman Scalp Cooling for this week's guest blog.
+A massive thank you to the lovely Susy from Paxman Scalp Cooling for this guest blog.
 Scalp cooling has been scientifically proven to help prevent chemotherapy related hair loss, but many of us still don't know much about it.
 In this blog, Susy demystifies scalp cooling for us, as well as providing some top tips on getting the best results from scalp cooling and looking after our hair during chemo treatment.

 Let’s start at the beginning - what is scalp cooling?!
 Unfortunately, not a lot of people know about scalp cooling, but it’s a simple treatment that can prevent hair loss caused by certain chemotherapy drugs.
 The use of scalp cooling has been proven to be effective in preventing chemotherapy induced alopecia, and can result in people retaining much of their hair.

 Chemotherapy works by targeting all rapidly dividing cells in the body, it’s designed to target cancer cells, but it can’t tell the difference between a fast dividing cell that the body needs and the cancerous ones.
 Hair is the second fastest dividing cell in the body, which means that your follicles are chemo targets, resulting in extensive hair loss almost like clockwork between days 14 and 21 after the first chemo treatment.